LoginRadius/engineering-portal/content/list-csharp/index.md

 ## Properties of a list

-The List has mainly 2 properties.
+The list has mainly two properties.

-1. **Capacity**- This property tells that what is the capacity of a list that means how many elements a list can contain.
+1. **Capacity**- This property tells the capacity of a list, which means how many elements a list can contain.

 ```c#
 List<int> lst = new List<int>();